 Fortunately, I had a background in finance, so we had a head start on some of these questions.
 But even so, we still put a lot of effort into researching new questions.
 I was concerned that these tasks would continue to cut into the limited time I had for date nights and playgrounds.

-Kevin Mahoney, CFP®, is the founder & CEO of Illumint, a Washington, D.C-based company that offers virtual financial planning for Millennial couples.
+Kevin Mahoney, CFP®, is the founder & CEO of Illumint, a Washington, D.C-based company that offers online financial planning for Millennials.
 He specializes in navigating the new financial decisions that arise during our late 20s and 30s as we try to repay student loans, buy a house, and invest our savings.

 As an expert on his generation’s most pressing financial issues, Kevin also works with employers and brands on a variety of Millennial-driven personal finance events and projects, including speaking engagements, financial wellness programs, and sponsored campaigns.
 Organizations such as George Washington University, General Assembly and Vida Fitness have partnered with Kevin to provide relevant, nonjudgmental personal finance knowledge to their Millennial audience.